April 30, 2020

 In effect until 30 days after the lifting of the COVID-19 state of emergency. |

-Out-of-state medical providers, including physicians, physician assistants, nurses, and behavioral health professionals, may provide in-person and telehealth services after obtaining an emergency New Hampshire license and providing proof of a valid license and that they are in good standing. |
+New Hampshire | Out-of-state medical providers, including physicians, physician assistants, nurses, and behavioral health professionals, may provide in-person and telehealth services after obtaining an emergency New Hampshire license and providing proof of a valid license and that they are in good standing. | In effect until the State of Emergency is terminated, or the Emergency Order is rescinded. |

-New York waived licensure requirements for services provided by out-of-state providers, including physicians, nurses, physician assistants, respiratory therapists, pharmacists, and social workers who hold a license and in current good standing in another state.
+New York | New York waived licensure requirements for services provided by out-of-state providers, including physicians, nurses, physician assistants, respiratory therapists, pharmacists, and social workers who hold a license and in current good standing in another state.
 New York also waived licensure requirements for providers licensed and are in current good standing in Canada, including registered nurses, licensed practical nurses, physicians, physician assistants, pharmacists, dentists, podiatrists, respiratory therapists.

 New York has not specifically addressed licensure requirements related to telehealth services rendered by out-of-state providers.
 However, the executive order waiving licensure requirements does not limit the type of care practitioners may provide. |